ualib/agda-algebras/lean_ualib.rst

     | (var x) := h x
     | (app f a) := (A f) (λ x, lift_of (a x))

-To prove that the term algebra is absolutely free, we show that the lift of an arbitrary function :math:`h : X → A` is a homomorphism and that this lift is unique.
+To prove that the term algebra is universal for σ-algebras, we show that the lift of an arbitrary function :math:`h : X → A` is a homomorphism and that this lift is unique.

 .. code-block:: lean